Facebook pixel

 Insurance exists for just about everything.
 Examples include the following:

 When you have been involved in an accident, you have a reasonable expectation that the insurance you have will be able to compensate you for any injuries or property damages that you have suffered.
 In order to get compensated from your insurance company, you must first let them know about the accident.
 This is done through a process called the claims process.
 But, in certain circumstances, an insurance company may act in bad faith.
 In such an instance, the insured then has the right to file a lawsuit against the insurance company.
-Our top rated bad faith insurance attorneys at Heidari Law have experience dealing with all types of bad faith practices that insurance companies may take part in.
+For individuals facing difficulties with their insurance claims, there are multiple options available.
+You can consult with a Heidari Law Group attorneys specializing in bad faith insurance claims or seek assistance from free legal aid organizations such as Legal Aid at Work or the California Department of Insurance, which provides consumer protection services and mediation programs.

 This new law is referred to as Senate Bill 1155.
 As of January 1st, bad faith lawsuits filed against insurance companies have a specific set of limitations and regulations.
 If you are filing a bad faith lawsuit, and you fail to follow the requirements, you could have your entire case thrown out.
 That is why it is very important to have a highly qualified bad faith insurance attorney on your side to keep up with all the present requirements and make sure that your lawsuit has been filed properly.
 An inexperienced attorney could put your entire lawsuit at risk